 Yep, now you cray-cray.

-I started this crazy exercise last January.
-After 375 days of uninterrupted training, I’m fitter and faster than I’ve ever been.
+I started this crazy exercise last January (of 2018).
+After 425 days of uninterrupted training, I’m fitter and faster than I’ve ever been.
 I’ve trained at record volumes and intensities.
 My race results this year are my best ever.

 And acting like a crazy person for a year was a key component.
 I highly recommend it.

 Your friends and family are sure to notice your craziness.
 If they voice any concerns about your newfound mysophobia, just ask them:

 “If you had to pay me $300 for every day that I got sick, would you still think I’m crazy?”

 Scott Semple is an ex-alpinist and skimo racer.
 This season, at the age of 45, he was able to increase his training load by over 50 percent and qualify for the ISMF World Championships.
 He thinks that acting crazy for a year was a key part of his improvement.
 For more tips from Scott, check out his posts in the Uphill Athlete forum.

 Photos: Ben Firth approaching Surprise Pass near Lake Louise, Alberta.
 By Scott Semple